Why egg share?

 Egg sharing is a positive and generous act that gives another woman the chance of having a baby.

 Egg sharing involves giving half of your total eggs collected during your IVF cycle to an anonymous recipient who is unable to produce good quality eggs of her own.
-This gives both you and the egg recipient the chance of having a baby, and in recognition of your donation, you benefit from free IVF.
+This gives both you and the egg recipient the chance of having a baby.

 During IVF your ovaries are stimulated with often 10 to12 eggs being produced.
 UK law allows only one or two fertilised eggs (embryos) to be transferred to the womb.
 The remaining embryos can be frozen although in most cases these aren't all used, even for subsequent treatments.
 Egg sharing allows these eggs to be shared with a woman who needs them.

 What's involved Egg sharer Egg recipient Their situation Produces healthy eggs but needs IVF treatment Needs donors eggs as cannot produce good quality eggs or any eggs at all A mutually beneficial solution Shares half her eggs with an egg recipient and receives free IVF treatment Receives healthy eggs enabling her to proceed with fertility treatment

 With a mutual outcome: Both couples have a healthy chance of having a baby through fertility treatment.